xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 To use these scripts you will need python that you can download here: <https://www.python.org/downloads/>, Make sure that it will make an environment variable for you when it will ask for it.

-Once this is done, you need to install the python libraries I'm using for these scripts by typing this command in the CMD:
+Once this is done, you need to install the python libraries for the script you want to use.
+Type this command in the CMD:

-- For process_stats.py:
+- For process_PR_stats.py:
 ```
 python -m pip install matplotlib pandas scipy odfpy
 ```